-My new book, Oregon State Penitentiary, published by Arcadia Publishing, will be released on November 24, 2014.
-Look for it in your nearest bookstore.
+My new book, Oregon State Penitentiary, published by Arcadia Publishing, was released on November 24, 2014.
+Look for it in your nearest bookstore or contact Diane for an autographed and personalized copy.
+Click on the Oregon State Penitentiary page above and see what's new.

 Diane L. Goeres-Gardner is a fifth-generation Oregonian, as her ancestors settled in Tillamook County in 1852.
 She began writing at an early age, winning her first writing contest at age 12.